May, 2021

 The park and campground cover many, many acres.
 Throughout this old woodland were hundreds of lovely Rhododendron plants, all with pink flowers.
 You might think of Rhododendrons as thick and heavy with leaves and branches, very dense shrubs.
 The native ones (at least in the State of Washington) are not dense at all.
 The photo below shows pretty much exactly how every Rhododendron in this park looks, and they have always looked like this, since these are the Rhododendrons that are native to Washington State.
 They are tall, much taller than a human, and very open and airy, and the blossoms are very pink!
 I was glad we were here in the spring when they were blooming.

 For scientific details about Rhododendrons, take a look at this Wikipedia website, although there is just too much Latin and scientific detail there for me.
-I know some of you Readers are plant people and might love this sort of information.
-For others of you, you might like this next Chimacum Woods Rhododendron Nursery website and the sentence and the photos about R. Macrophyllum, our native Rhododendron (click on the “macrophyllum” link on that website to get to the photos).
+I know some of you blog readers are plant people and might love this sort of information.
+But everyone might like this next website, Chimacum Woods Rhododendron Nursery.
+Click on the “Plants” link on that webpage, then scroll down to (and then click on) R. Macrophyllum, our native Rhododendron.
 Chimacum Woods Nursery is near Port Ludlow right here in the State of Washington.

-Besides the pretty Rhodendrons, I noticed many trees had what I think is a fungus on some of their roots (photos below).
+Besides the pretty Rhododendrons, I noticed many trees had what I think is a fungus on some of their roots (photos below).
 What is it?
 Do any of you know?

 As mentioned, we walked through the campsite areas here.
 There were only two areas for camping, and not many individual campsites in each area.
 The campsites were spaced FAR apart.
 My friend and I talked often about coming here and camping here.